 The smells in my house while the banana apple bread was baking were unbelievable.
 After the bread loaf cooled, I drizzled the caramel sauce (you an also use dulce de leche) over it and then sprinkled chopped pecans on top.
 Because the caramel + pecans make everything more like Fall, don't they?

-This banana apple bread is a really simple and easy recipe, yet a truly decadent Fall dessert or breakfast: so welcoming and cozy, you just want to grab a cup of hot tea/hot chocolate/coffee, and cuddle on the coach, watching TV and enjoying a slice of this bread.
+This banana apple bread is a really simple and easy recipe, yet a truly decadent Fall dessert or breakfast: so welcoming and cozy, you just want to grab a cup of hot tea/hot chocolate/coffee and cuddle on the couch, watching TV and enjoying a slice of this bread.

 - 1 cup sugar